Skip to main content

 1988: I became what I am, a dentist, an unusual choice several years ago.

 Life took turns.
 Years later, I decided to make a pivot.
 This time again, I had an unusual choice in Medical Writing.
 Medical writing has always been the domain of celebrity academicians.
-Today, an emerging breed of unconventional writers is ready to storm the medical world.
+Today, an emerging breed of unconventional writers is poised to make a significant impact on the medical world.

 In my class, I realised I was twice the age of my peers and the only one with adult kids.
 Education knows no bounds and no age; I steered forward, aware that changing careers at my age could be challenging.